The Non-Deterministic Backtracking Ambivalence Operator

 The amb operator is a nice toy and sometimes a useful tool for lightweight logic programming.
 Its implementation is also a good exercise in the handling of continuations.

-Installs the amb and amb-extras extensions.
+Installs the amb, and the amb-extras extension, plus examples.

 This is realized using a backtracking system that invokes previously stored continuations whenever an amb expression fails.
 The amb-failure-continuation parameter is the status variable for this system.